betterscientificsoftware/bssw.io/Articles/Blog/2026-01-one-good-tutorial.md

 Fellowship](https://bssw.io/blog_posts/introducing-the-2025-bssw-fellows) to
 create materials aimed at people who are documenting scientific software projects.
-The goal was to create something pragmatic, intended for people working on small-to-medium scientific projects who want to do the best they can with their documentation but also have a lot of other demands on their time.
+The goal was to create something pragmatic, intended for people working on small-to-medium scientific projects, who want to do the best they can with their documentation, but also have a lot of other demands on their time.

 ### Introducing: One Good Tutorial